philips-software/docker-ort/README.md

 ## Content

-The images obviously contains Tern, but also two other files:
+The images obviously contains ORT, but also two other files:
 - `REPO`
 - `TAGS`